rob-broadley/devenv/README.md

 ## Local Install
-A script to set up the environment for the local user can be produced from the container definition file (Containerfile) using the `make_installer.sh` script.
+A script to set up the environment for the local user can be produced from the container definition file (Containerfile) by running `make install.sh`.
-The produced `.install.sh` script should work for recent versions of Fedora, but may need modifying for other distributions / operating systems.
+The produced `install.sh` script should work for recent versions of Fedora, but may need modifying for other distributions / operating systems.